JordanRL/Fermat/docs/getting-started/comparing.md

 ###### isLessThanOrEqualTo(mixed $value)

 Any `$value` which is a valid input for `Numbers::makeOrDont()` can be provided to these methods.
-They are analogous to the corresponding comparison operators in PHP, but are safe to use with the arbitrary precision values found in this library.
+They are analogous to the corresponding comparison operators in PHP, but are safe to use with the arbitrary scale values found in this library.

 # Sorting Comparison <=>